rackerlabs/design-system/_component_design/pills.md

 ## Best practices

-When using pills, ensure they are uniform in size, shape, and application.
+Ensure that pills are uniform in size and shape.

 {% endcolumn %}